tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'ResponseResult object asserted by a Assertion.'

 ### Comment

 'Used in the DQ Report concept to describe response result objects.
-For example, values could be bdq:RUN_HAS_RESULT or bdq:INTERNAL_PREREQUISITES_NOT_MET.
+For example, values could be bdq:COMPLIANT or bdq:NOT_COMPLIANT for ValidationAssertions.
+ValidationAssertions and IssueAssertions have ResponseResults as objects.
+AmendmentAssertions have ResponseResults that are data properties, so.
+MeasurementAssertion ResponseResults may be objects or data.

  If Response.results are not objects, use the datatype property hasResponseResultValue'

 ********************